 - Brush the surface with melted butter.

-- Sprinkle rub over the buttered turkey.
+- Sprinkle rub over the buttered bird.

 - Transfer to a roasting pan with a roasting rack.

-- Let the turkey rest for 30 minutes before carving.
+- Rest for 30 minutes before carving.

 Notes